Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/04-profile-builder/filters.md

 ## jet-engine/profile-builder/check-user-access

-Фільтр дозволяє додати додаткові перевірки - чи має юзер доступ до даної сторінки профайл білдера.
+This filter allows adding additional checks - whether the user has access to the current profile page.

 **Args:**
-- `$has_access` - bool - список контекстів для профайл сторінок.
+- `$has_access` - bool - list of contexts for profile pages.
-- `$profile_builder` - object - об'єкт з єкземпляром профайл білдер модуля.
+- `$profile_builder` - object - object with an instance of the profile builder

 **Location:**
 /includes/modules/profile-builder/inc/access.php